hexagoncircle/ryan-mulligan-dev/src/blog/scrolly-rail.md

 }
 ```

 As mentioned earlier, this is everything our component needs for layout, inline scrolling, and scroll snapping.
 Note that the [CodePen demo](https://codepen.io/hexagoncircle/pen/yyBMGrL) takes it a step further with some additional padding and margin styles (check out the demo CSS panel).
-However, if we'd like to wire up controls, we'll need to include the custom element script in our HTML.
+If we'd like to wire up previous/next controls, we'll need to include the custom element script in our HTML.

 ## The custom element script

-Include the script file on the page.
+Add the script file on the page.

 ```html
 <script type="module" src="scrolly-rail.js"></script>